 Dart VM.
 Similarly, the dart2js numbers are generated by compiling the

 and then running the generated code in V8.

 Finally, the V8 numbers are generated using the same benchmarks written in

 - System setup

 - The benchmarks are run on an Intel(R) Core(TM) i5-2400 CPU @ 3.10GHz

 processor running the Ubuntu 12.04 LTS x64 operating system.

-running the 32-bit version of both the V8 and Dart VMs.
+running the 32-bit version the V8 and Dart VMs.

 - Yes, it is fair.
 Type annotations in Dart have — by design —